CZnavody19/streamrip-discord/README.md

 ## Function

 -   `/download <url>` command to download the media (Qobuz tracks and Deezer standard and dynamic URLs are supported)
+-   `/scan` command to rescan the plex library (only one server and library is supported)

 ## Installation